Learning-Based Video Coding with Joint Deep Compression and Enhancement: Related Work

 The rate allocation of deep video coding was first realized by \cite{Habibian:ICCV19} and \cite{Rippel:ICCV19}, which utilized the deep generative model and recursive network for high compression efficiency, respectively. \cite{Agustsson:CVPR20} designed a scale-space flow to improve the ME robustness under common failure cases, {\it e.g.}, disocclusion and fast motion. \cite{HuZ:ECCV20} designed a resolution-adaptive flow coding (RaFC) to effectively compress the optical flow maps globally and locally.
 In \cite{Klopp:ICCV21}, the encoder complexity is optimized with less model parameters.
 In \cite{Rippel:ICCV21}, an efficient, learned and flexible video coding (ELF-VC) was proposed to support flexible rate coding with high RD efficiency.
 Recently, \cite{HuZ:CVPR21} and \cite{LiuB:CVPR21} came up with different ways (CNN or GAN) to compress video contents via low-dimensional feature representations, which were further utilized to reconstruct video frames.
 In our work, the dual-path DPEG network is introduced to extensively reduce the spatial-temporal redundancies of video frames.
 Compared with the state-of-the-arts, our method shows a significantly increased compression efficiency.

 \textbf{Visual enhancement.} The visual enhancement techniques are utilized to improve the visual quality of images or videos.
 Generally, the image enhancement can be achieved by GAN \cite{ChenY:CVPR18, NiZ:TIP20} or CNN \cite{LiC:TPAMI21, SonT:ECCV20}.
-In \cite{YangR:CVPR18}, a multi-frame quality enhancement (MFQE) method utilized high-quality frames to enhancement low-quality frames, where the high-quality frames were detected with support vector machine (SVM).
-In \cite{GuanZ:TPAMI21}, the MFQE2.0 method replaced the SVM by bi-directional long short-term memory (BiLSTM) and also improved the convolutional network of MFQE. \cite{Vimeo90k} proposed a task-oriented flow (TOFlow) that demonstrated its superiority to optical flow in video enhancement. \cite{Haris:CVPR20} leveraged the spatial-temporal relationship of videos and proposed to simultaneously increasing the spatial resolution and frame rate.
-Recently, the visual enhancement is also introduced in deep video coding.
-The HLVC method introduced a separate quality enhancement module at decoder-end \cite{YangR:CVPR20}.
+In \cite{YangR:CVPR18}, a multi-frame quality enhancement (MFQE) method utilized high-quality frames to enhance low-quality frames, where the high-quality frames were detected with support vector machine (SVM).
+In \cite{GuanZ:TPAMI21}, the MFQE2.0 method replaced the SVM by bi-directional long short-term memory (BiLSTM) and also improved the convolutional network of MFQE. \cite{Vimeo90k} proposed a task-oriented flow (TOFlow) that demonstrated its superiority to optical flow in video enhancement. \cite{Haris:CVPR20} leveraged the spatial-temporal relationship of videos and proposed to simultaneously increase their spatial resolutions and frame rates.
+The visual enhancement is also introduced at the decoder-end of HLVC \cite{YangR:CVPR20}.
 In our work, we incorporate the enhancement module into the reconstruction process, thereby leading to a joint training of video compression and enhancement.